Tara (fictional plantation): Movie set

 A short time later, K. C. Bassham, an inn owner in Concord, Georgia, agreed to purchase the set from Mrs. Talmadge and actually took possession of a window and shutter from the set.
 Bassham set up her inn as a period piece and decorated it with reproduction mementos from the film.
 In spite of the restored front door and fanlight, she believed that the movie set, which she characterized as "plywood and papier-mâché," was so deteriorated that it could never be resurrected again.
 Her vision was to cut up the set and sell 1 × 3 in rectangular sections along with a picture of Tara and a certificate of authenticity.
 Talmadge eventually decided to keep the Tara set, and it remained in storage at the time of her death in 2005.

 For years the set was also thought to have existed on Metro-Goldwyn-Mayer's backlot #2 in Culver City, CA. This urban myth was the result of former MGM tour guides who had been instructed to mislead tourists into thinking that a southern mansion set on backlot #2 was the famed Gone with the Wind set.
 In fact, years later an article in the Los Angeles Times chronicled the demolition of the mansion and relied on the false information given by the tour guides.
 This news report only furthered the confusion over the true whereabouts of the actual Tara set.
-Now the Tara facade is still located at Talmadge Farms in Lovejoy, Georgia and is being resurrected.
+The Tara facade is still located at Talmadge Farms in Lovejoy, Georgia.